 "We have a lot of activity, but we have not finalized a tenant yet," principal Owais Khanani told GrowthSpotter.
 "It was important to submit building plans to avoid the mobility fee increase."

-Multifamily developers are facing even stiffer fees this year once the new school impact fees take effect in June.
-Osceola Commissioners are set to consider the school impact fee ordinance, which doubles fees for new apartment complexes, on March 19.
+Multifamily developers are facing even stiffer fees once the new school impact fees take effect on Aug.1.
+Osceola Commissioners approved a school impact fee ordinance, which doubles fees for new apartment complexes, on March 12.